Applying Pretax Deductions to Federal & State Vs. FICA

 Your employer takes pretax deductions out of your gross wages before applying taxes, which generally include federal and state income tax and Federal Insurance Contributions Act taxes (which fund Social Security and Medicare).
 This process can get confusing, as not all pretax deductions are subject to the same taxes.

 Pretax benefits offered under a cafeteria, or Section 125, plan are excluded from federal income tax.
-These benefits include qualified medical, vision, dental and accident insurance; group term life insurance; adoption and dependent care assistance; and health savings accounts.
+Health insurance is subject to a pretax employer health insurance tax deduction, for example.
+Other such benefits include vision, dental and accident insurance; group term life insurance; adoption and dependent care assistance; and health savings accounts.
 Pretax deductions also include qualified 401(k) and individual retirement account contributions and commuter benefits.

 Most states adopt federal income tax treatment of pretax plans, but a few do not.
 State laws vary, so contact the state revenue agency for clarification on which pretax deductions are exempt from state income tax.
 For example, in Pennsylvania, 401(k) contributions are subject to state income tax.

+FICA taxes include Social Security and Medicare taxes, which do not apply to pretax commuter benefits and most benefits offered under a Section 125 plan.
 The key to applying federal and state income tax and FICA taxes properly to pretax deductions is to figure which taxes apply to each one.
 Your payroll or human resources department should have this information.